glennklockwood/limelead/content/pages/benchmarks/mdtest.md

    Tree removal                72315.586      72315.586      72315.586          0.000
 ```

-What this tells us is that mdtest runs four primary _phases_:
+From these results, we can see that mdtest runs in several _phases_:

 1. **Tree creation** - create the directory structure in which subsequent tests
    will be run (the "_tree_")